SebastianLeclerc/quic_experimental/README.md

 Start docker container ```sudo docker restart CONTAINERNAME```.
 Automation scritps are designed to execute from the edge.
-Copy SSH keys from edge to sensor and cloud ```ssh-copy-id user@ip``` Note that, for using mosquitto, certificates are copied from inside the container and distributed via the automation scripts.
+Copy SSH keys from edge to sensor and cloud ```ssh-copy-id user@ip``` Note that, for using mosquitto over secure port 8883, certificates are required and copied from inside the container and distributed via the automation scripts.

 **Connection Establishment Latency**